Burt's Story - Horizon Academy

 We needed to find people who understood his needs, who understood where we were coming from, who knew what his needs were without me having to explain dyslexia to every single teacher he ever had.

 I found Horizon Academy online.
-I think, initially, I had found Horizon Academy earlier, maybe even when our son was in kindergarten, but we didn’t actually make the call and place him there until two years later.
+I think, initially, I had found Horizon Academy earlier, maybe even when our son was in kindergarten, but we didn’t actually make the call and place him there until Burt was starting third grade.

 There were many obstacles in our way.
 It’s a long commute for us so there were logistical hurdles.
 It is also expensive, and with all the challenges, we felt like it was too much to overcome.
 We didn’t think we could make it work, so we waited.